 Prior to entering academia, Sood served as a judicial law clerk for the Honorable Kimba M. Wood in the U.S. District Court for the Southern District of New York; worked as a litigation associate at Debevoise & Plimpton LLP; and conducted field research and trainings on legal mechanisms for redressing large-scale women’s rights violations in India and Kenya, as a research fellow with the International Legal Program of the Center for Reproductive Rights.
 Sood has also worked at Cleary Gottlieb Steen & Hamilton LLP in New York, the National Center for Youth Law in Oakland, and the New York County District Attorney’s Office.

 Sood is a co-founder of the Law and Society Association’s Collaborative Research Network on Law, Society, and Psychological Science.
-In addition, she is an Affiliate of UC Berkeley’s Institute of Personality and Social Research, the Jurisprudence and Social Policy Program, the Center for the Study of Law and Society, the Institute of Governmental Studies, and the Institute for South Asia Studies.
-Sood serves on the University’s IRB Committee for the Protection of Human Subjects, on the Advisory Board of Partnership for Trauma Recovery (a non-profit organization that provides psychosocial services for survivors of war, torture, human trafficking, and persecution); as an inaugural member of the University of California Consortium on Social Science and Law; and as a peer reviewer for various legal, scientific, and empirical journals.
+At UC Berkeley, she serves on the University’s IRB Committee for the Protection of Human Subjects and is an Affiliate of the Institute of Personality and Social Research, the Jurisprudence and Social Policy Program, the Center for the Study of Law and Society, the Institute of Governmental Studies, and the Institute for South Asia Studies.
+In addition, she serves on the University’s IRB Committee for the Protection of Human Subjects, on the Advisory Board of Partnership for Trauma Recovery (a non-profit organization that provides psychosocial services for survivors of war, torture, and human trafficking), and as a peer reviewer for various legal, empirical, and scientific journals.

 A.B., Princeton University (1999)